K-Dramas To Watch In March 2017 — What Korean Dramas Should You Check Out?

 K-Dramas Beginning This Month

-Radiant Office (March 15) — Also known as Self-Radiation Office and Self-Dazzling Office, this will be MBC’s next attempt to get themselves out of the rut they are suffering since Weightlifting Fairy Kim Bok Joo and it looks like they are going back to light-hearted romantic comedies again.
+Radiant Office (March 15) — Also known as Self-Radiation Office and Self-Dazzling Office, this will be MBC’s next attempt to get themselves out of the rut they are suffering since Weightlifting Fairy Kim Bok Joo, and it looks like they are going back to light-hearted romantic comedies again.

 Radiant Office takes a comedic approach to the job situation in South Korea.
 Eun Ho Won (Go Ah Sung) faces repeat rejections in her search for a job which drives her into despair and a suicide attempt.
 At the hospital, she learns she is terminally ill but also learns she has been accepted at a firm.
 With nothing to lose, she takes on her new job and life with a new perspective.
-Her superior at work, Seo Woo Jin (Ha Seok Jin) finds her annoying and they become a pair that bickers all the time which will most-likely lead to romance.
+Her superior at work, Seo Woo Jin (Ha Seok Jin), finds her annoying and they become a pair that bickers all the time, which will most likely lead to romance.

 Radiant Office will debut on Monday, March 15, at 10 p.m.
 KST on MBC.
 Subsequent episodes will air on Mondays and Tuesdays at the same time up to 16 episodes though some reports claim it might be 20.
 Right now, the K-drama is confirmed to stream on DramaFever.